 - Social benefits for EU migrants

-- Counselling centres for EU migrants in Saxony-Anhalt
+- Advice centers for EU migrants in Saxony-Anhalt

-The new law on the Right of Residence with Opportunities came into force on 31 December 2022.
-The Right of Residence on Opportunity is a residence permit for 18 months.
-The training explains in detail which requirements apply for an application.
+The new Act on the Right of Residence for Opportunities came into force on December 31, 2022.
+The right of residence for opportunities is a residence permit for 18 months.
+The training course explains in detail the requirements for applying.